High school clubs

 But you should know that if you have a few extra hours to spare each week, joining a high school club will be well worth your time.
 Not only will adding a club or other extracurricular activity to your resume make you more appealing to colleges and universities, but clubs have also been proven to lead to better academic, health, and career outcomes.

-Most high schools offer dozens of clubs.
+Most high schools offer dozens of clubs, including art club, history club, and so much more.
 In this article, we highlight and explain 36 of the most popular.

 Academic Clubs